-- copying passages from someone else's writing without using quotation marks and giving the author credit - paraphrasing someone else's writing without giving credit - using someone else's facts or ideas without acknowledgement - handing in work for one course that you handed in for credit for another course without the permission of both instructors - producing assignments in conjunction with other people (e.g. another student, a tutor) which should be your own independent work
+- copying passages from someone else's writing without using quotation marks and giving the author credit - paraphrasing someone else's writing without giving credit - using someone else's facts or ideas without acknowledgement - handing in work for one course that you handed in for credit for another course without the permission of both instructors - producing assignments in conjunction with other people (e.g. another student, a tutor) which should be your independent work

-Students who commit plagiarism using Internet-based materials while on school computers are in violation of our Acceptable Use Policy and are subject to having their in-school access suspended.
+Students who commit plagiarism using Internet-based materials while on school computers violate our Acceptable Use Policy and are subject to having their inschool access suspended.